-If your deductions are more than your income, the difference must be carried forward to the next year you earn residential income, including properties held on revenue account.
+If your deductions are more than your income, the difference must be carried forward to the next year you earn income from your residential property, including properties held on revenue account.

-There are two levels of exclusions from the rules.
+There are 2 levels of exclusions from the rules.